cloudnative-pg/cloudnative-pg.github.io/content/authors/jsilvela/index.md

 Java.

-Jaime joined EDB in 2021, and he is very proud to be able to put his skills to use on Kubernetes operators for databases, including CloudNativePG.
+Jaime joined EDB in 2021, and he is very proud to be able to put his skills to use on Kubernetes operators for databases, including CloudNativePG for PostgreSQL workloads.